Important Terms and Definitions you need to know

 Please refer to the list below for common terms and definitions that you may encounter along the way.
 This is not an inclusive list, but it will definitely help you understand college lingo.

-Academic Advisor: professional who can help with course recommendations, chart your academic progress and fill out a degree plan.
+Academic Advising Specialist: professional who can help with course recommendations, chart your academic progress and fill out a degree plan.

 Academic Course Schedule: a listing of all classes being offered throughout the semester.
 Students can view the course schedule online.